CyVerse-learning-materials/DOI_request_quickstart/Additional/doi_faq.rst

 How much does a CyVerse permanent identifier cost?
 ============================================
-At this point in time, CyVerse does not charge for DOIs or ARKs.
-However, the dataset must meet the requirements on the page, Is CyVerse Curated Data Right for My Data?
-In the future, there may be a charge for issuing permanent identifiers in the CyVerse Curated Data site.
+At this point in time, CyVerse does not charge for DOIs.
+However, the dataset must meet the requirements on the page `Is CyVerse Curated Data Right for My Data? <https://cyverse-doi-request-quickstart.readthedocs-hosted.com/en/latest/Additional/right4me.html>`_.
+In the future, there may be a charge for issuing permanent identifiers in the CyVerse Data Commons.

 ----

 How long will it take to obtain a permanent identifier and publish my data?
 =========================================================================
-Providing that your dataset is in good order and ready to be published, the process may take up to one week, as it may involve a dialogue with the CyVerse Curated Data curators.
-If your data is well organized and the metadata is complete and accurate, the process will be much faster (1-2 days).
-It is best to submit your request at least one week before you need the identifier (e.g., for a manuscript submission).
+Providing that your dataset is in good order and ready to be published, the process may take up to one week, as it may involve a dialogue with the CyVerse data curators.
+If your data is well organized and the metadata is complete and accurate, the process will be much faster (usually 1-2 days).
+It is best to submit your request at least one week before you need the identifier (e.g., for a manuscript submission) or longer for very large of complex datasets.

 ----